The Face (album): Singles

 Three months after the release of "Love Letter", BoA once again released another single entitled: "Lose Your Mind", which was released on December 12, 2007.
-It hit its peak position at #6 and sold total of 22,961 copies as of December 26, 2007.

-Shortly after "Lose Your Mind", BoA announced another single, "Be with You.", which was planned to be released along with her sixth Japanese studio album.
+It hit its peak position at number six and sold total of 22,961 copies as of December 26, 2007.
+Shortly afterwards, BoA announced another single, "Be with You", which was planned to be released along with her sixth Japanese studio album.
 But due to competition on February 20, 2008, with other major artists, the album was pushed backwards a week to February 27, 2008, to avoid conflicts.

+Reception

+In a review of the album, Adam Greenberg from AllMusic wrote, "BoA put together a safe set.
+The sounds are well within the realm of contemporary J-pop, and the vocal demands never become too great.
+The songs here are nice, they're largely sugary little ballads making full use of a sweet and slightly warbling vocal, and they tend to show off components of a lot of American R&B circa 1996 or so."

 Music videos

-Currently it is confirmed that 4 possible music videos (or PVs) will be on the album: "Sweet Impact", "Love Letter", "Lose Your Mind" (feat.
-Yutaka Furukawa from Doping Panda), and "Be with You."
-(Listed in order of release.)
+Four music videos (or PVs) were released in support of the album: "Sweet Impact", "Love Letter", "Lose Your Mind" (featuring Yutaka Furukawa from Doping Panda), and "Be with You."
+The "Sweet Impact" PV was inspired by Michael Jackson's Moonwalker, wheareas the "Love Letter" PV officially aired on early September before the single's release.

-Sweet Impact

-The "Sweet Impact" PV was inspired by Michael Jackson's Moonwalker.

-Love Letter

-The "Love Letter" PV officially aired on early September before the single's release.

-Lose Your Mind

 The PV for "Lose Your Mind" features BoA as a supermodel on the catwalk.
 She and two other female backup dancers start dancing on the catwalk and are joined by three male dancers.
 The music video also shows BoA in a short black wig.
 Yutaka Furukawa from rock group Doping Panda also makes an appearance in the music video playing the electric guitar.
 BoA's three outfits in the music video are a huge contrast to each other.
 She and her backup dancers are featured wearing black clothes.
 Later in the music video they are all wearing more casual Japanese style clothes.